dbaelz/Konclik/README.md

 ## Artifacts
 Konclik supports the usage as native library due Kotlin/Native and as a JAR file for the JVM.
+Currently, it's necessary to build the artifacts locally.
-In the future both artifacts will be provided due Maven Central.
+In the future the artifacts will be provided due a software repository like Maven Central or Bintray jcenter.

 ### Native library
 To build the library with Kotlin/Native, just execute the `build` task of Gradle.
 This task